nickaguilos/sendmagazine/_posts/2018-06-20-starter-kit.md

 Want to try rock climbing but don’t know where to start?
 Worry not, this article has all you need to know in order to begin!

-Climbing is a unique sport that requires not only skills but problem-solving skills as well.
-It is also a full body workout that will guarantee you  (description of climbing that would entice reader to try it out?)
+Climbing is a unique sport that is not just physically challenging but mentally demanding as well.
+Since it requires problem-solving skills in order to properly scale the wall, it is definitely a full-body workout that will guarantee you hours well-spent getting stronger and releasing stress.

 ### Step 1: Choose a gym.

 Since the rise in popularity of the sport, there have been many gyms that have opened in different places around the city.
 Simply choose a gym that is convenient for you to visit, and know how to get there and what their operating hours are.
-Here (link) is a link to our climbing directory.
+[Here](/directory) is a link to our climbing directory.

 ### Step 2: Invite a friend to climb with you.